M4A vs MP3 – Which Is Better?

 MP3 is one of the most well-known audio formats offering universal compatibility.

 Being one of the first compression formats, the MP3 format has been in the market for quite a long time.
 It is used to reduce the file size of CD tracks by getting rid of the information that users aren’t able to hear properly.
 This process is called perceptual coding, and it helps the format reduce size without compromising the quality.

 The MP3 format can be played on almost every device, and the audio files can be shared and saved without any restrictions.
 You will find dozens of MP3 players available online, most of which are free to use.
-Moreover, you can also convert your MP3 audio files into M4A following the steps mentioned below.
+Moreover, you can also convert your MP3 audio files into M4A following the steps mentioned further down in the article.

 The sound quality offered by the M4A format is better than the MP3 format, but many argue that since the difference isn’t considerably noticeable, one might not need it unless necessary.

 M4A, known to be the successor of the MP3 format, is compressed using MPEG-4 technology, encoded with the ALAC (Apple Lossless Audio Codec) or the AAC (Advanced Audio Coding codec).
 MPEG-4 files that support both audio and video use a .mp4 extension, but the ones with audio-only support use the .m4a extension.